ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### Azure Dedicated Host
 A dedicated host is mapped to a physical server in an Azure datacenter.
 A host group is a collection of dedicated hosts.
 Benifits:
 - Gives you visibility into, and control over, the server infrastructure that's running your Azure VMs.
-- Helps address compliance requirements by deploying your workloads on an isolated server.
+- Helps address compliance requirements by deploying your workloads on an *isolated* server.
 - Lets you choose the number of processors, server capabilities, VM series, and VM sizes within the same host.
+- Be able to control the maintenance events initiated by the Azure platform

 For high availability, you can provision multiple hosts in a host group, and deploy your VMs across this group.
 VMs on dedicated hosts can also take advantage of *maintenance control*.
 This feature enables you to control when regular maintenance updates occur, within a 35-day rolling window.